sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 ### Second Try

-I've takena plenty of car course pictures (approximately 2000) to learn machines to use deep running. <br>
+I've taken a plenty of car course pictures (approximately 2000) to make the machine learn by using a deep learning. <br>

-The way I've taken a picture was wrong in order to get the right steering angle. <br>

 First, The ps4 controller was used because the steering angle could be obtained in a wider range rather than using a keyboard.
 I could get values of angle between -0.5 and 0.5. <br>

 And then, I've coded with OpenCV to save the pictures and the steering angle in X,y lists while the car moving.
-I made the machine trained with these X(images), y(steering angles) datasets. <br>
+I made the machine be trained with these X(images), y(steering angles) datasets. <br>

 <center><img src="/assets/images/post/raspberry_pi/self_driving/second_try/network_architecture.png" width="450" height="450"></center>
 (https://developer.nvidia.com/blog/deep-learning-self-driving-cars/)

-I've used nvidia network architecture to train my model. <br>
+I've used a nvidia network architecture to train my model. <br>

 But my model's accuracy was only around 50%.
-I've figured it out the images and steering angle were not right time.
+I've figured it out the images and steering angle were not right time. <br>

 The problem was there was a delay between saving picture and putting steering angle to X,y lists. <br>